Understanding Hair Growth Cycles: Age Related Hair Growth

 While age-related thinning is common, early intervention can help preserve existing hair and support healthier regrowth patterns.
 Recognizing subtle changes in hair density or shedding patterns is the first step in identifying whether further evaluation is warranted.

-If you’re noticing changes in your hair and want to better understand your options, we offer a free 30-minute consultation to assess contributing factors and discuss next steps.
+If you’re noticing changes in your hair and want a better understanding of your options, we offer a free 30-minute consultation to assess contributing factors and discuss next steps.

 More to explorer